 Filters are created from varying materials, with disposable fiberglass filters being standard.
 Polyester and pleated filters grab more debris but may decrease your system’s airflow.
 Then there are HEPA (high efficiency particulate air) filters.

 While you might tempted to use a HEPA filter, remember that's like putting a MERV 16 filter in your comfort system.
 It’s very unrealistic your equipment was created to handle that level of resistance.
-If you’re worried about indoor air quality in Albany, think over getting a HEPA-grade air filtration system.
+If you’re worried about indoor air quality.
 This equipment works along with your heating and cooling system.